mdfaizanalam2000/git-demo/README.md

 This line was added after cloning repo from github.

 # adding new branch
-feture branch content added here
+feature branch content added here